 - The two patients who considered surgery prior to BMC treatment no longer felt the need for it.

-- These results provide evidence that appropriately chosen patients with low back pain may find relief with BMC injections.
+- These results provide evidence that appropriately chosen patients (not all patients) with low back pain may find relief with BMC injections.

 Can Stem Cell Therapy be effective in treating hip osteoarthritis and in helping you avoid a hip replacement surgery?